carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 ## Why should I use a package and environment managment system?

+Want to encourage users to adopt project-specific workflows.
+* Instead of installing software system-wide, install software for each project separately.

 ### Package managment

 Installing software is hard.
 Installing scientific software (including all required dependencies of said software!) is often even more challenging.
 A good package management system greatly simplifies the process of installing software by